Xolof/wordpress-1000/README.md

 password: RO#6rM72?

-The favicon may have to be changed in Appearance >> Customize >> Site Identity

-Click "Change image".

-Then add `cropped-favicon_7cb0aa1d18.png`
-from the directory `uploads/2021/04/` in this repository.

-Click "Publish".

 ## Deploying on a domain

 When deploying on a domain options "siteurl" and "home" have to be changed.